ericchase-library/ts-library/README.md

 - performing some kind of maintenance on project files;
 - and even other operations like:
   - opening all the source files in your project;
-  - re-installing all the npm packages in your package.json file; etc.
+  - re-installing all the NPM packages in your `package.json` file; etc.

 You can literally do anything you want, which is the point of this library.
 The scripts should be easy to read, easy to write, and easy to modify.
-The goal isn't to produce a complete packaged build tool like Gulp, Grunt, Webpack, Makefile, etc. You can use those tools as well!
-The main idea here is to get away from writing clumsy npm scripts in package.json that rely on other packaged tools.
+The goal isn't to produce a complete packaged build tool like Gulp, Grunt, Webpack, Make, etc. You can use those tools as well!
+The main idea here is to get away from writing clumsy NPM scripts in `package.json` that rely on other packaged tools.

 **Note:**

-The scripts under `./tools/` also use modules from this library (from `./src/lib`).
+The scripts under `tools/` also use modules from this library (from `src/lib`).
 To reiterate, the goal of these scripts is not to produce a package; though, you can do that if you want to!
-For new projects, you would ideally clone one of the template project mentioned above, and customize the `./tools/build.ts` file how you see fit.
+For new projects, you would ideally clone one of the template project mentioned above, and customize the `tools/build.ts` file how you see fit.

-### ./
+### `.`

-You may create whatever config files your project needs, but here is the list of minimally required ones:
+You may create whatever config files your project needs, but here is the list of the minimally required config files, which also tie into the update system described above:

-- .gitignore
+- `.gitignore`
-- .prettierignore
+- `.prettierignore`
-- .prettierrc
+- `.prettierrc`
-- package.json
+- `package.json`
-- tsconfig.json
+- `tsconfig.json`

 ## Copyright & License